 The cost of optometric services varies depending on the treatment.
 Contact the clinic before you attend if you are unsure of the cost.

+Most eye testing can be provided under , and prescribed treatments are generally available on the .
 Optometric fees are covered by some private health funds but your coverage will depend on your insurance policy.

 RegistrationCompulsory registration through Optometry Board of Australia

 Minimum qualificationsBachelor degree